vusec/uncontained/README.md

 #### Hardware Dependencies

-`uncontained` does not impose any strict hardware requirements but we assume a recent x86_64 machine with enough RAM (minimum 32GB) to compile LLVM/Linux and run virtual QEMU machines for fuzzing with syzkaller.
+`uncontained` does not impose any strict hardware requirements but we assume a recent x86_64 machine with enough RAM (minimum 64GB, or enough swap) to compile LLVM/Linux and run virtual QEMU machines for fuzzing with syzkaller.

 #### Software Dependencies